thibaudcolas/frontend-starter-kit/docs/README.md

 ##### Polyfills

-* As little as necessary.
+Use as little as necessary.
-* Mostly for IE10-11 compatibility.

 ### Sass